-The School of Regulation and Global Governance (RegNet) undertakes interdisciplinary research and education in governance and regulation associated with major social, health and environmental issues.
+Internationally recognised for our groundbreaking work on regulation, RegNet undertakes interdisciplinary research and education that aims to improve the governance of major social, environmental and health issues.
 Our work is based on principles of social justice, sustainability and human wellbeing.
-We test and develop theory, provide rigorous qualitative and quantitative empirical evidence on important issues, and proactively engage in the public and policy debates in Australia, the Asia Pacific region and internationally.
+We develop and test regulatory theory, provide rigorous empirical evidence on complex governance challenges and proactively engage in public and policy debates in Australia, the Asia Pacific region and internationally.

 RegNet offers both coursework and research graduate degrees, and is a place where you will find supportive peers, friendly staff and world-class faculty committed to your success.
 Together, we work to make every student’s experience a rich and fulfilling one.
 Within the RegNet building there will be a Student Hub where you will be able to charge your computer and other devices, have access to Wifi, print, copy and scan documents.

 You will also find a Reading Room at RegNet, where you can read, study and consult books.

 The Australian National University (ANU) was established by Federal Parliament in 1946 to lead the intellectual development of the nation through research and education of the highest international standard.
 Initially a full-time research university whose mandate was to undertake ‘postgraduate research and study both generally and in relation to subjects of national importance’, in 1960 ANU expanded and accepted responsibility for research-led undergraduate education at the same high level of distinction.

 Today ANU is recognised as one of the world’s leading centres for discovery and teaching.
 Our students study alongside scholars who are at the forefront of their fields to become people of substance and influence in their chosen fields both at home and abroad.